Cloud Computing Services

 Zoom:

-Collaboration between different teams is necessary to leverage business growth.
-Zoom is one of the cloud services providers that offer a platform to record audio or video meetings and save them in the cloud for future reference.
-This cloud phone system can be accessed anytime from anywhere.
+Zoom is a cloud service offering a platform to record audio or video meetings and save them in the cloud for future reference.

 Acquia:

-If your business needs a powerful Content Management System for your web applications or web content across various devices, you must be using a Drupal-based website.
-You can use Acquia to update your Drupal-based site.
-The PaaS technology of Acquia has API integrations and command line tools to organize the development workflow leading to business growth.
+If your business needs a powerful Content Management System for your web applications or web content across various devices, you must use a Drupal-based website.

 SAP Business Technology Platform: